jeff4/bionotes.github.io/_comp/sed.md

 	* JH's example:
 		`gsed -e :a -e 's_^.\{1,78\}$_ &_' -e ta gopnik-2023-dalle.md >out.txt`
 		* Tested and works.
-Need to try again with a text files where everything has less than 75 chars per line.
+Need to try again with a text files where everything has less than 75 chars per line. i		* OK, new version using all input files having less than 75 characters in it already looks cleaner.
+Works even better than v1.